 Symptoms: Flat, black spots on the eyelids, gums and lips of ginger, tortie and calico cats are common, they are the feline equivalent of freckles.

 Treatment: No medical treatment is necessary for this condition.

 Lentigo is the name of a common condition in which flat, brown or black spots appear on hairless areas including the gums, lips, nose and eye margins of orange, tortoiseshell, calico, yellow, flame (red) point coloured cats.
-It is the result of an increase in the number of melanocytes (pigment-producing cells – which is results in hyperpigmentation.
+It is the result of an increase in the number of epidermal melanocytes – pigment-producing cells – which is results in hyperpigmentation.

 Spots first appear on the lips, and later lesions can develop on the eyelids, gums, and nose.
 Lesions typically become more widespread as the cat ages.

 Image Rob Stanley, Flickr